Piyushximi/HTML-Basics/README.md

 }
 ```

 **xi) Pseudo-element**: A CSS pseudo-element is used to style specified parts of an element.
-For example, it can be used to:

 * Style the first letter, or line, of an element
 * Insert content before, or after, the content of an element